-Systems analysis is intrinsically a discipline aimed at solving real problems of sociotechnical systems.
-As Chapter 2 argues, it
+Systems analysis is intrinsically an approach to solving real sociotechnical problems.
+As Section 2.7 argues, it

-. . . is concerned with theorizing, choosing, and acting.
-Hence its character is three-fold: descriptive (scientific), prescriptive (advisory), and persuasive (argumentative-interactive).
-In fact, if we look at the fine structure of analytic arguments we see a complex blend of factual statements, methodological choices, evaluations, recommendations, and persuasive definitions and communications.
-An even more complex structure emerges when we look at the interactions taking place between analysts and different audiences of sponsors, policy makers, evaluators, and interested publics.
-Moreover, descriptive propositions, prescriptions, and persuasion are intertwined in a way that rules out the possibility of applying a unique set of evaluative criteria, let alone proving or refuting an argument conclusively.
+... is concerned with theorizing, choosing, and acting.
+Hence its character is three-fold: descriptive (scientific), prescriptive -----(advisory), and persuasive (argumentative-interactive).- In-fact, if we look at the fine structure of analytic arguments we see a complex blend of factual statements, methodological choices, evaluations, recommendations, and persuasive definitions and communications.
+An -even more complex structure emerges when we look at_the_interac---tions taking place between analysts and different audiences of sponsors, policy makers, evaluators, and interested publics.
+Moreover, descriptive propositions, prescriptions, and persuasion are intertwined